kalohq/please/Readme.md

 #### script arguments

 As opposed to many other script runners, please makes it super easy to pass arguments to scripts.
-We’ll just pass them over to the script just as you’d expect.
+We’ll pass them over to the executable just as you’d expect.

 So, when you run `please build --mode=dev --target='release v3.0.0'`, we’ll spawn `scripts/build --mode=dev --target='release v3.0.0'`.